SHIPPING starts at 29 DKK | FREE SHIPPING in Denmark on orders over 499 DKK

-Sustainable stationery & home décor made in Denmark
+Stationery & home décor made in Denmark

 Forindet is a stationery brand that captures Denmark and the Danish way of life through the experiences of a newcomer.

-My products are deeply rooted into keen observation, clean design and are spiked with a pinch of humour.
+Our products are deeply rooted into keen observation, clean design and are spiked with a pinch of humour.

-I endeavour to create pieces with a minimal footprint and outstanding quality.
+We endeavour to create pieces with a minimal footprint and outstanding quality.

 The Story